-The World Health Organization (WHO) estimates that 23 per cent of all deaths worldwide - amounting to 12.6 million people in 2012 - were due to environmental risks.
-Low income and middle-income countries bear the brunt of pollution-related illnesses, with a disproportionate impact on children, women and the most vulnerable.
-Addressing pollution helps the environment, improves quality of lives, reduces the impacts on human health and human capital, and avoids income losses.
+Addressing pollution thus reduces the burden of disease, helps the environment, improves quality of lives especially of women and children, reduces the impacts on human health and human capital, and avoids income and productivity losses.
 By acting to prevent, better manage and reduce pollution at regional, national and local levels, governments and stakeholders put themselves on a path to meeting the Sustainable Development Goals.
 This is a prime responsibility of member states and acting on pollution constitutes an important contribution to achieving the Goals and the 2030 Agenda for Sustainable Development.
+As the global authority on environment, the UN Environment Programme brings science to support policy actions, raises awareness of the health and environmental impacts of pollution, and supports countries in their efforts both directly and though partnerships.
+It exercises its leadership and convening role in the UN system and with other partners on environmental matters by promoting coherence and brings together all relevant actors to catalyze action.